Michad/tilegroxy/README.md

 ## Contributing

-As this is a young project any contribution via an Issue or Pull Request is very welcome without too much process.
+As this is a young project any contribution via an Issue or Pull Request is very welcome.

 Please try to follow go conventions and the patterns you see elsewhere in the codebase.
 Also, please use [semantic](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) or [conventional](https://www.conventionalcommits.org/en/v1.0.0/) commit messages.
 If you want to make a fundamental change/refactor please open an Issue for discussion first.

-Very specific providers might be declined if it seems highly unlikely they can/will be reused.
+Very niche providers might be declined.
 Those are best suited as custom providers outside the core platform.